-- Directed communications for a global business NGO project, managing communications agencies in Beijing, Washington, London and Brussels to deliver record-breaking levels of media exposure for my client (incl.
+- Directed communications for a global business NGO project, managing communications agencies in Beijing, Washington, London and Brussels to deliver record-breaking levels of top tier media exposure (incl.
 BBC R4/TV, FT, NY Times, China Business Daily)

-- Media-trained 25 middle/senior managers at Sony to improve interview performance; and trained the board of a London-based executive search firm on social media use; trained the founders of a fast-growth tech firm enabling them to deploy PR and Comms more effectively
+- Media-trained 25 middle/senior managers at Sony to improve interview performance; trained the board of a London-based executive search firm on social media use; trained the founders of a fast-growth tech firm enabling them to deploy PR and Comms more effectively

 - Generated revenue valued at 50 times the cost of my services for a professional services client; secured £360K extra fee income for a leading London communications agency

 - Interviewed CEOs of companies backed by Europe’s largest private equity firm to create powerful leadership transformation stories, validating the firm’s reputation for impact investing

 - Launched a seemingly dull industrial material using a topical story peg to secure national print and broadcast publicity, and new customers, for a well-known European steel manufacturer

 - Designed and ran a UK market research study for a private equity-owned architectural facades manufacturer.
 Results were used to justify a reoriented sales strategy, and uncovered hidden customer needs, plus new sales opportunities

-Today I often find myself working alongside specialists in SEO, web design, social media, influencer marketing, video production, sentiment analysis and other digital niches.
+I often call on others in my network who specialise in SEO, web design, social media, influencer marketing, video production and other digital niches.

-This exposure gives me with a thorough understanding of what’s possible from an objective position of sitting above any siloed or digital-biased thinking.
+This gives me with a thorough understanding of what’s possible from an objective position of sitting above any siloed or digital-biased thinking.
 If you think about it, this is important: ask a butcher what to have for dinner, he’s probably not going to recommend salad).